Reimagining Education: Teaching and Learning in Racially Diverse Schools

 - promote the educational and social advantages of diverse schools

-- create a plan to bring this knowledge back to your own schools and communities
+- work towards a plan to bring this knowledge back to your own schools and communities

 The Institute includes several plenary sessions that foster greater understanding of issues related to race and ethnicity in the U.S.; racial and cultural literacy; multicultural education; culturally sustaining leadership; and student critiques.